zbirow/OCR-Cleaner/README.md

 * You might see Photoshop flash or open briefly while saving.
 This is normal behavior.

 # Thanks to:
-CHAMBER  - ideas and tests
+cicha szatynka  - ideas and tests